hotwax/oms-documentation/netsuite/Flows/SalesOrder/OrderApproval.md

 #### Export customers IDs from NetSuite and import into HotWax

 3. Once customers are created in NetSuite, a scheduled script exports recently created customers in a CSV file at an SFTP location to be imported by HotWax Commerce.
-4. A scheduled job within Hotwax Commerce OMS reads this file from the SFTP location and syncs the NetSuite customer IDs, confirming the customer synchronization in the OMS.
+4. A scheduled job in Hotwax Commerce OMS reads this file from the SFTP location and syncs the NetSuite customer IDs, confirming the customer synchronization in the OMS.

 **SuiteScripts**